Simantonnayana: Ceremony

 According to the Paraskara Gryha Sutra, at the beginning of the ceremony, the pregnant wife seats on a soft chair and with caressing attention, the husband himself parts her hairs upwards from the forehead three times, first with a bunch containing an even number of unripe udumbara (Ficus racemosa) fruits and three bunches of darbha grass, next with a porcupines quill having three white spots and finally with a stick of the Viratara wood and a full spindle, chanting each time three Mahavyahrtis (great mystical mantras), Bhur, Bhuvah and Svah.
 But according to Baudhayana different two verses are chanted.

 After the Simantonnayana ritual and until the birth, the woman is expected to not overexert herself, her husband is expected to be by her and not to travel to distant lands.

 Regional names

 Simantonnayana is known by different names all over India.
 In the Hindi belt, it is called Godh-Bharai or Seemant while in South India, it is known by the name Seemantham, colloquially Valaikappu in Tamil speaking regions.
 Depending upon the month of pregnancy it is performed, the terms used are Panchmāsa (fifth month), Satmāsā (seventh month) & Athamāsā (eighth month).
 For example term Athamāsā is common in Rajasthan, while Satmāsā in Uttar Pradesh.

 In Dogri language, the terms Thoaa and Reetā are common.
 In Konkani and Marathi (probably in Khandeshi language also) the same ceremony is called Dohale-Jevan.
 In Marathi, term Choli Pangarana and in Kannada, term Kubsa todasodu is used.

-In Bengal, the name Saadh/Shaadh is common while in Odisha, the name Sada-khilai is popular.
+In Bengal, the name Shaadh/Shaadh is common while in Odisha, Chitau Khiaa or Suaada Khiaa is popular.
 The names Shimant and Khodo bharvano is common in the state Gujarat.